 According to the London School of Economics, a digital workforce that puts in 24/7 work can bring businesses’ ROI up to 600 percent to 800 percent in three years.
 The emerging robotic workforce can tackle multiple routine administrative tasks that don’t need human logic or judgment.

-The pharmaceutical industry has several of such kinds of processes.
+The pharmaceutical industry has several such kinds of processes.
 Automating these procedures using RPA can enable better collaboration across the supply chain, reduce costs, and increase operational efficiency.

 Here are a few ways how RPA can positively impact the pharma industry:

-- Accelerating clinical trials and drug approvals – RPA is of greatest value for rule-based, repetitive processes such as those in drug development.
+- Accelerating clinical trials and drug approvals – RPA is of the greatest value for rule-based, repetitive processes such as those in drug development.
 RPA use can support consistency in data entry, audit readiness, and quality control.
 One practical example can be the process of regulatory submissions.
 This is a time-intensive process that involves activities to track the status of documents and compile records to create a dossier.
 EY estimates that when RPA is used in this process, it can reduce the processing time by 65 percent.

 - Amplifying the relevance and responsiveness of sales reps – RPA-enabled bots are equipped to become the face of enterprise apps in pharma.
 They can enhance sales force operations by aggregating data to enable salespeople to focus on high customer engagement and conversions.
-By recording sales processes and activities, retrieving timely and accurate sales data, and managing orders and inventory, robotic process automation can enable better sales efficiency on the go and on the premise.
+By recording sales processes and activities, retrieving timely and accurate sales data, and managing orders and inventory, robotic process automation can enable better sales efficiency on the go and the premise.

 - Individualized marketing – In healthcare and pharma industries, chatbots and RPA can create a mechanism to connect with key stakeholders.
 In this regard, RPA can be used to provide tailored knowledge to the customer and act as a virtual medical companion for patients.
 Chatbots can individualize customer experiences and hold the potential for easier and faster healthcare delivery, improving response times, and patient experience.